takanory/slides/20190922pycontw/PITCHME.md

 ### Takanori Suzuki

-PyCon Malaysia / 2019 Aug 24
+PyCon Taiwan / 2019 Sep 22

 Note:

 * Thank you for coming to my presentation.
-* I am very happy to be able to talk in PyCon Malaysia.
+* I am very happy to be able to talk in PyCon Taiwan.

 ---